BoxedBrain/pws-docs/docs/installation/browser/firefox.md

 After the download, the add-on is simply dragged and dropped into the browser.

 After confirming a security question, it is installed and an icon is created in the menu bar.

+!!! hint
+    It is also possible to find the Add-on link in the WebClient page footer, if it is not installed yet.